How to Become a Nurse Midwife in Colorado: Complete Guide

 Admission Requirements

-Admission standards maintain consistency across campus-based and online programs, with requirements typically including:
+Admission standards maintain consistency across programs, with requirements varying by pathway:

-• Letters of recommendation from academic and professional references
+• Three letters of recommendation from academic and professional references

 Curriculum and Clinical Training

-Graduate programs typically include 40-60 semester credits of didactic coursework combined with approximately 1,000 hours of clinical education.
+Graduate programs typically include 40-60 semester credits of didactic coursework combined with 700-1,260 hours of clinical education, depending on degree level.
 The comprehensive curriculum covers essential topics in midwifery practice:

 • Advanced pathophysiology and pharmacology